 Platform 3 provides an aerosol of nicotine salt.
 We have explored two routes for this platform, one with electronics and one without, and conducted nicotine pharmacokinetic studies with both versions.
 The results of the pharmacokinetic study related to the version without electronics were received, and the related report was finalized in the fourth quarter of 2018.
 The results indicate this product's potential as an acceptable alternative to continued cigarette smoking in terms of product satisfaction.
-In February 2020, we completed a product use and adaptation study in adult smokers.
-We expect to finalize our analysis and report the results in the next few months.
+In February 2020, we completed a product use and adaptation study in adult smokers for the product variant without electronics.
+The analysis was completed and the related report finalized in the second quarter of 2020.